 Our team has developed the SubQ Assist, a task-shifting device that makes subcutaneous contraceptive implants simple and safe to administer.
-The SubQ Assist acts like a template for a Community Healthcare Worker (CHW), controlling the skin and implant needle simultaneously to ensure that implants are inserted just underneath the skin and never too deeply.
+The SubQ Assist acts like a template for a Community Healthcare Worker (CHW), controlling the skin and implant trocar simultaneously to ensure that implants are inserted just underneath the skin and never too deeply.

 Our team has worked in Ethiopia, Ghana, and Rwanda to gather feedback on the design and refine our path to market